Students can submit the Free Application for Federal Student Aid (FAFSA) using the following methods:

 - The application cannot be filed before Jan.
 1 for the upcoming fall semester.

-- Students should complete the federal tax return before filing an application for financial aid in order to provide accurate information.
+- The Financial Aid Office recommends that students and parents (of dependent students) complete the current year federal tax return before filing a FAFSA application in order to provide accurate information.

 - Approximately four to six weeks after filing the Free Application for Federal Student Aid, the student will receive a Federal Student Aid Report (SAR) from the federal processor.
 The college(s) listed on the FAFSA will receive the same information electronically.